useflyyer/flyyer-docs/guides/python/flayyer.md

 ```

 :::caution
-Make sure FlayyerAI is instanciated at build-time or server-side, so your secret is not exposed on the client.
+Make sure FlayyerAI is instanciated at build time or server-side, so your secret is not exposed on the client.
 :::